 Biomedical Engineering AMP

-All students must meet the Requirements for the Accelerated Master's Degree Programs
+All students must meet the Requirements for the Accelerated Master's Degree Pathway.

 Overview

-Qualified undergraduate students who plan to earn a M.S. in biomedical engineering may enroll in the Accelerated Master’s Entry Program, which enables students to begin working on the M.S. while still an undergraduate.
+Qualified undergraduate students who plan to earn a M.S. in biomedical engineering may enroll in the Accelerated Master’s Entry Pathway, which enables students to begin working on the M.S. while still an undergraduate.
 Students typically apply to the program in the second semester of their junior year.
-Following acceptance by the Graduate College, students may take up to 6 graduate credits while still an undergraduate that can be counted toward both the B.S. and the M.S. degrees.
+Following acceptance by the Graduate College, students may take up to 6 graduate credits (defined as 5000-level or above) while still an undergraduate that can be counted toward both the B.S. and the M.S. degrees.
 Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
 The graduate credits taken prior to completion of the bachelor's must be in graded coursework only; independent study, research credits, internships and practica will not count towards the M.S.
 In addition, the courses taken must be approved by the student's graduate advisor.

 Specific Requirements